 Xu, Xu.
 “The Unintrusive Nature of Digital Surveillance and Its Social Consequences” Link

-The world is witnessing an explosion of digital surveillance in recent years.
-Yet, we rarely saw massive surveillance states before the digital age.
-This paper examines citizens’ responses to digital surveillance versus in-person surveillance in dictatorships to identify potential causes of digital surveillance expansion.
-I argue that digital surveillance is less offensive than in-person surveillance because it does not entail human intrusion into citizens’ private lives.
-I manipulate information about surveillance operations in a field survey experiment on college students in two regions of China.
+The world has witnessed an explosion of digital surveillance in recent years.
+Yet we rarely saw massive surveillance states before the digital age.
+This paper examines citizens' reactions to digital surveillance versus in-person surveillance in dictatorships to identify potential causes for the expansion of digital surveillance.
+I argue that digital surveillance is less intrusive than in-person surveillance because it does not involve human intrusion into citizens' private lives.
+I manipulate information about surveillance operations in a field experiment among college students in two regions of China.
 I find that digital surveillance is less likely to undermine interpersonal trust and regime legitimacy than in-person surveillance.
-But both types of surveillance are effective in deterring political participation.
-I further establish the external validity of the experimental findings by using a nationally representative survey and a natural experiment caused by the 2015 Tianjin explosion.
-Overall, digital surveillance suppresses political participation, and the unintrusive nature of digital surveillance implies that it can expand rapidly without facing much resistance from society.
+However, both types of surveillance are effective in discouraging political participation.
+In addition, I establish the external validity of the experimental results by using a nationally representative survey and a natural experiment caused by the 2015 Tianjin explosion.
+Overall, digital surveillance discourages political participation, and the unintrusive nature of digital surveillance suggests that it can expand rapidly without facing much resistance from society.

 Jin, Xin and Xu Xu.
 “Incentivizing Corruption: The Unintended Consequence of Bureaucratic Promotions in China.”
 Link.